cardillan/mindcode/doc/syntax/SYNTAX-4-FUNCTIONS.markdown

 When two or more function declarations could be matched by the same function call, the functions conflicts with each other.
 Declaring conflicting functions results in an error.
 A function with output parameters takes variable number of arguments and therefore may conflict with a function having a different number of parameters:

-* `void foo(a, b)`: called with two arguments.
+* `void foo(a, b)`: takes two arguments.
-* `void foo(x, y, out z)`: conflict - may be also called with two arguments when `z` is omitted.
+* `void foo(x, y, out z)`: conflict - may also take two arguments when `z` is omitted.

 * `void bar(x)`: `x` is an input parameter
 * `void bar(out y)`: `y` is an output parameter, therefore the function is different from `bar(x)`.
 * `void bar(in out z)`: `z` is an input/output parameter, therefore the function clashes with both `bar(x)` and `bar(out y)`.

 A vararg function doesn't conflict with a non-vararg function.
-When a function call matches bot a vararg function and a non-vararg function, the non-vararg function will be called.
+When a function call matches both a vararg function and a non-vararg function, the non-vararg function will be called.
 It is therefore possible to declare functions handling specific number of arguments, plus a vararg function handling the generic case.
 The non-vararg functions handling specific number of arguments will be used when possible.

 Mindcode will report all conflicts of function declarations as errors, even if there aren't any ambiguous function calls.